giactitti/SZ/README.md

 _Add a short description of WoE and a few useful reference links_

 The WoE is a bi-variate statistical method used for classification.
 It was introduced by by Agterberg et al. (1989) and then by Bonham-Carter et al. [(1988)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/SC010p0015) for spatial analysis.
-The model, evaluate the predictive power of an independent variable in relation to the dependent variable by the assignment of two weights (W+, W-).
+The model, evaluate the predictive power of an independent variable (cause) in relation to the dependent variable (in our study landslide) by the assignment of two weights (W+, W-).

 The positive weight defines that the independent variable is favorable to landslide occurrence; on the contrary the negative ones.
-The sum of W+ and W- and of all the independent variables considered provides the Susceptibility Index.
+The sum of W+ and W- and of all the independent variables considered provides the Susceptibility Index (SI).

+W+ = ln((Npx1/(Npx1+Npx2))/(Npx3/(Npx3+Npx4)))
+W- = ln((Npx2/(Npx1+Npx2))/(Npx4/(Npx3+Npx4)))
+SI = Σ(W+ - W-)

+Npx1 is the number of pixels representing the presence of both independent variable and dependent variable; Npx2 is the number of pixels representing the presence dependent variable and absence of independent variable; Npx3 is the number of pixels representing the presence of independent variable and absence of dependent variable; Npx4 is the number of pixels representing the absence of both independent variable and dependent variable [(Dahal et al., 2008)](https://link.springer.com/article/10.1007/s00254-007-0818-3)

 As the WoE, the Frequency Ratio (FR) is a simple bi-variate statistical method often used for classification.

-(Npx1/Npx2)/(ΣNpx1/ΣNpx2)
+FR = (Npx1/Npx2)/(ΣNpx1/ΣNpx2)
+SI = ΣFR

-Npx1 = The number of pixels containing landslide in a class; Npx2 = Total number of pixels of each class in the whole area;
+Npx1 = The number of pixels containing the dependent variable in a class; Npx2 = Total number of pixels of each class in the whole area;
-ΣNpx1 = Total number of pixels containing landslide; ΣNpx2 = Total number of pixels in the study area
+ΣNpx1 = Total number of pixels containing the event; ΣNpx2 = Total number of pixels in the study area

 ### Input data